Apply

 refund

-No scripts.
-No required framing.
-Positive, critical, or complicated — all of it serves the same purpose: more people seeing a China that wasn't produced for them.
-That's the whole point of this experiment. · Views are verified at the 30-day mark after posting.
-One video per stay counts toward the refund.
+No script.
+No required position.
+Positive, critical, or complicated — all of it serves the same purpose: allowing more people to see a China that was not staged for them.
+That is the point of this experiment. · Views are checked 30 days after posting.
+One video per stay may count toward the refund.

 Three steps.